G-U-N/Gen-L-Video/README.md

 cd segment-anything
 pip install -e .
 cd ..
 # If you have a CUDA environment, please make sure the environment variable CUDA_HOME is set.
+If the cuda version of the system conflicts with the cudatoolkit version, See: https://github.com/G-U-N/Gen-L-Video/discussions/7
 git clone https://github.com/IDEA-Research/GroundingDINO.git
 cd GroundingDINO
 pip install -e .